-- Introduction to TJJD Supervision.
+• Introduction to TJJD Supervision.
 This 40-hour course is required for all newly hired or promoted TJJD supervisors.
-The course covers both the administrative requirements of a TJJD supervisor along with an introduction to performance management, communication, teamwork, and cultural diversity. - Teamwork and Conflict Resolution.
+The course covers both the administrative requirements of a TJJD supervisor along with an introduction to performance management, communication, teamwork, and cultural diversity.

+- Teamwork and Conflict Resolution.
 This course is participant-centered, using many interactive activities to facilitate cooperation and build trust.
 Participants explore the attributes of effective teams, methods for resolving conflict, and how to interpret non-verbal cues that others may use in difficult situations. - Correctional Management Institute of Texas (CMIT) Mid-Management Leadership Program.
-In an effort to assist agencies in succession planning and to prepare personnel in supervisory and mid-management positions for greater responsibility, CMIT offers a week-long Mid-Management Leadership Program several times throughout the year for criminal justice professionals at the George J. Beto Criminal Justice Center. - Classes consist of employees selected, by nomination only, from adult and juvenile probation departments, the TJJD, divisions of the Texas Department of Criminal Justice and Texas Sheriff's Departments.
-Agency Directors may nominate, as program candidates, employees in a supervisory position with potential for promotion or who possess the potential to be promoted into a supervisory position. - CMIT Senior Level Leadership Program.
+In an effort to assist agencies in succession planning and to prepare personnel in supervisory and midmanagement positions for greater responsibility, CMIT offers a week-long Mid-Management Leadership Program several times throughout the year for criminal justice professionals at the George J. Beto Criminal Justice Center.

+Classes consist of employees selected, by nomination only, from adult and juvenile probation departments, TJJD, divisions of the Texas Department of Criminal Justice and Texas Sheriff's Departments.
+Individuals nominated are employees in a supervisory position with potential for promotion or who possess the potential to be promoted into a supervisory position.

+• CMIT Senior Level Leadership Program.
 CMIT, in collaboration with Sonoma State University and the Vera Institute of Justice, offers a week-long program aimed to capture and present significant insight and knowledge into the understanding, recognition, and impact of senior level decision making with an emphasis on applying strategic/critical based thinking with a core focus on the fundamental platform of principles associated with cost benefit analysis.
-This training is offered quarterly for criminal justice professionals at the George J. Beto Criminal Justice Center. - Classes consist of employees selected, by nomination only, from adult and juvenile probation departments, the TJJD, divisions of the Texas Department of Criminal Justice and Texas Sheriff's Departments.
+This training is offered quarterly for criminal justice professionals at the George J. Beto Criminal Justice Center.

+Classes consist of employees selected, by nomination only, from adult and juvenile probation departments, the TJJD, divisions of the Texas Department of Criminal Justice and Texas Sheriff's Departments.
 Agency's executive management may nominate, as program candidates, employees with potential for promotion into a senior level position or who possess the potential to be promoted into a senior level position.

-- Exemplary Leadership.
-This four hour course explores the four quadrants of emotional intelligence; selfawareness, self-management, social awareness and social skills as well as the five practices of credible leadership, modeling, inspiring a shared vision, challenging the process, enabling others to act, and encouraging the heart, which while discussed separately, go hand-in-hand to develop a credible leader. - JCO VI Leadership.
-This specially designed mandatory course for newly hired or promoted first-line JCO VI supervisors was implemented in FY 2014 and consists of four separate two-hour modules for a compilation of 8 total training hours.
+• Exemplary Leadership.
+This 4-hour course explores the four quadrants of emotional intelligence; self-awareness, self-management, social awareness and social skills as well as the five practices of credible leadership, modeling, inspiring a shared vision, challenging the process, enabling others to act, and encouraging the heart, which while discussed separately, go hand-in-hand to develop a credible leader.

+- JCO VI Leadership.
+This 8-hour course was specially designed for newly hired or promoted first-line JCO VI supervisors and consists of four modules.
 Session one focuses on the individual using the Myers-Briggs Type Indicator (MBTI®) tool to allow the participant to reflect inwardly and learn his/her own style of leadership and communication.
 Session two leads the JCO VI through an exercise of identifying broken systems in the workplace and uses a problem based learning technique to teach participants how to evaluate possible solutions.
-With a base knowledge from the first two sessions, the last two sessions drill to more specific issues that a JCO VI or any other first line supervisor faces with problem employees.
-This training is also being provided to JCO VI employees hired or promoted prior to the implementation of this training course in FY 2014.
+With a base knowledge from the first two sessions, the last two sessions drill to more specific issues that a JCO VI or any other first line supervisor faces with problem employees. - 7 Habits of Highly Effective Managers.
+This 16-hour course is an intensive, application-oriented learning experience that focuses on the fundamentals of great leadership.
+Assists a management team move from getting good results to attaining great and enduring results.
+This course will introduce the concepts of managing chills and thrills, classic mistakes managers make, the maturity continuum and a review of the 7 habits.